aspose-barcode-cloud/aspose-barcode-cloud-dotnet/docs/RecognizeApi.md

 BarcodeResponseList Recognize (DecodeBarcodeType barcodeType, string fileUrl, RecognitionMode? recognitionMode = null, RecognitionImageKind? recognitionImageKind = null)
 ```

-Recognize barcode from file on server using GET requests with parameters in route and query string.
+Recognize barcode from file on server in the Internet using GET requests with parameter in query string.
+For recognizing files from your hard drive use `recognize-body` or `recognize-multipart` endpoints instead.

 ### Parameters